Satisfaction with Software:

 The support work you do is outstanding.
 Some improvements could be made in how quickly new releases of supported software are installed, e.g. petsc.

-The default SP account configuration leaves all customisation *and usability creation* to the user.
+The default SP account configuration leaves all customization *and usability creation* to the user.
 Please, give users default shells/configurations with command line histories etc. This is the 21st century.
 NERSC also appears to be continuing its unofficial shell war - no/little bash support - and while there are many technical reasons for not liking it, the shell is the primary interface through which users use the machines.
 Please, at least provide some example "comfortable" configurations on the web page.
 Keeping load on interactive nodes down is presumably a consideration, but this should not be at the expense of usability.
 Sorry for the rant - but by default the SP has an interface from the 1980s.

 NERSC response: Good suggestions!
 Sorry if it seems like we are playing favorites with shells, but the issue is really software support.
 We have recently allowed users to choose tcsh (and soon bash!) as their default login shell.
 While there is still no official software support available, we will make our best effort to accommodate shells requested by users.